-We encourage services users and members of the public to resolve their concerns directly with Practitioners under their own processes, however, we recognise that there are some circumstances where clients, the public and other Practitioners need to bring complaints about poor or unethical practice directly to our attention so we can take appropriate action.
+We encourage services users and members of the public to resolve their concerns directly with Practitioners under their own processes.
+However, we recognise that there are circumstances where clients, service users, members of the public or even other practitioners may need to bring complaints about poor or unethical practice directly to the our attention.

-The Athena Herd Foundation Compliments and Complaints Policy is the framework under which we will address any complaint received about poor or unethical practice by a member of the Register.
+The Compliments and Complaints Policy is the framework under which we will address any complaint received about poor or unethical practice by a member of the Register.
 Complaints received will be addressed by the Register’s Professional Conduct Review Committee.

 If you are making a complaint on behalf of someone else, we may need their consent to consider the complaint.